Connect with others who understand.

 Written by Maureen McNulty

-Lymph node removal is a common aspect of surgery for breast cancer.
-The main reason for removing the lymph nodes is to figure out how far within the body cancer has spread.
+Lymph node removal is a common step in surgery for breast cancer.
+The main reason to remove the lymph nodes is to figure out how far within the body cancer has spread.
 This procedure is generally performed at the same time as a lumpectomy (removal of a small part of the breast) or mastectomy (removal of all the breast tissue).
 In some cases, the lymph nodes may be removed in a second surgery before or after a lumpectomy.

 Your lymph nodes are part of your lymphatic system — a collection of vessels, organs, and other tissues.
 The lymph nodes help remove germs and waste products from your body.
 They can also filter out cancer cells from your lymphatic system.

 One of the main ways that cancer metastasizes (spreads from the original site to other parts of the body) is by traveling through the lymphatic system.
 Cancer that is spreading from the breast first reaches the lymph nodes in the armpit or chest, so doctors remove lymph nodes to check for cancer cells.
-This information helps determine the breast cancer stage (how far the cancer has spread), which helps doctors understand which breast cancer treatments are likely to work best.
+This information helps doctors determine the stage of the breast cancer (how far the cancer has spread), which helps them understand which breast cancer treatments are likely to work best.

-Additionally, when a lymph node containing cancer cells is removed, these cells can no longer spread.
-It could prevent cancer from moving to other lymph nodes or metastasizing to other locations.
+When a lymph node containing cancer cells is removed, these cells can no longer spread.
+This can prevent cancer from moving to other lymph nodes or metastasizing to other locations.

 Types of Lymph Node Removal

 Two main types of surgery allow doctors to remove lymph nodes.
-The type of procedure you undergo determines how many lymph nodes will be removed, which affects the side effects you are likely to experience.
+The type of procedure you undergo determines how many lymph nodes will be removed.
+Consequently, the number of lymph nodes removed affects the side effects you are likely to experience.

 Sentinel Lymph Node Biopsy

 Sentinel lymph node biopsy (SLNB) is the most common type of lymph node removal procedure.
-During this procedure, only a small number of lymph nodes — typically, one to three — are removed.
+During this procedure, only a small number of lymph nodes — typically, one to five — are removed.

 An SLNB allows the doctor to find the lymph node or set of lymph nodes most likely to contain cancer cells.
 Lymph nodes are linked in a particular order — when fluid near your tumor drains out of your breast, it first reaches one lymph node or a set of nodes before continuing to others nearby.
 The initial nodes are called sentinel nodes.
 If breast cancer cells spread, they will come to these lymph nodes first.

-To find a sentinel node, the surgeon injects either a colored dye or a radioactive substance near the tumor or the skin over the tumor.
+To find the sentinel node, the surgeon injects either a colored dye or a radioactive substance near the tumor or under the areola.
 In some cases, both dye and radioactivity are used.
 Either substance is designed to travel to the sentinel nodes, which the surgeon can then remove and check for cancer.
 Most of the nearby nodes will be left in place.

 Axillary Lymph Node Dissection